CAFO Update: New Permit Approved

 It’s not too late to take action!
 See the following ways that you can get involved by demanding transparency from DNR, supporting MCE’s CAFO action work, and asking for a moratorium on CAFO permit approval.

 - We’ve been told that DNR only posts certain permits on this webpage when there is public interest in the operation at issue – yet, without notice of the operation, most people will not be aware of its pending permit.
 Call Chris Wieberg, director of the DNR Water Protection Program at 573-751-1300 and tell him that Missouri citizens need all permit applications posted on the ‘Current New and Expanded Facility Applications’ page as soon as possible in order to express interest in the proposed operations.

-	- Join MCE’s CAFO Advocacy Network.
+- Join MCE’s CAFO Action Network.
 Sign up here to join the Network and receive rapid-response emails when we see something needs citizen input.
-You can also use our new CAFO Advocacy Toolkit to find resources for taking action against CAFOs.
+You can also use our new CAFO Toolkit to find resources for taking action against CAFOs.

 - Donate to MCE to help expand our CAFO work.
 The COVID-19 crisis has shed light on the brokenness of our industrial food system and the urgent need to shift towards a more equitable, sustainable, and transparent system.
 Support this work through MCE’s CAFO fund here.

 - Sign the Missouri Rural Crisis Center’s petition to Governor Parson, demanding an immediate moratorium on approving new CAFO permit applications during the COVID-19 public health crisis.